nuagenetworks/vis-graphs/README.md

 __innerHeight__ - Define the percentage of the height for the area. `1` means 100% of the width.
 Default is `0.4`

-__enableTitleInText__ - Specify if graph title is to be displayed within the text section.
-Default is `true`
+__customText__ - Additional text to be displayed along with the primary text.
+If not provided, title will be used in its place

 ## *VariationTextGraph*
 This graph shows a value and its variation from the previous one.